Mount Vernon Cultural Walk-Celebrating Culture

 Mount Vernon attracted other cultural institutions.
 The Maryland Historical Society relocated in 1919 from Saratoga and St. Paul streets to the former Enoch Pratt house at the corner of Park Avenue and West Monument Street.
 In the 1970s CENTERSTAGE, a non-profit professional theater, moved into the former Loyola College and High School building.
 The Contemporary Museum, Baltimore’s premier contemporary art institution, renovated part of the old Home Mutual Life building at Centre and Park streets into exhibit space in 1999.

 Location.
-39° 17.868′ N, 76° 36.918′ W. Marker is in Baltimore, Maryland.
+39° 17.868′ N, 76° 36.918′ W. Marker is in Mount Vernon in Baltimore, Maryland.
 Marker is at the intersection of North Charles Street and Mt.
 Vernon Place on North Charles Street.
+The marker is near the Washington Monument.
 Touch for map.
-The marker is near the Washington Monument.
 Marker is in this post office area: Baltimore MD 21201, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 22, 2017.
-This page originally submitted on January 7, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 409 times since then and 35 times this year.
+This page was last revised on April 17, 2020.
+It was originally submitted on January 7, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 452 times since then and 13 times this year.
 Photos: 1. submitted on January 7, 2013, by Don Morfe of Baltimore, Maryland.
 2. submitted on June 20, 2017, by Allen C. Browne of Silver Spring, Maryland.
 3. submitted on January 7, 2013, by Don Morfe of Baltimore, Maryland.
 4, 5. submitted on June 20, 2017, by Allen C. Browne of Silver Spring, Maryland.
 6. submitted on January 7, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.